-The Company's assets and liabilities which are measured at fair value include warrants for preferred stock ("Preferred Warrants"), warrants for common stock related to the convertible promissory notes ("Convertible Promissory Note Warrants"), presented together on the balance sheets as "Warrant Liability" and convertible promissory notes.
+The Company's assets and liabilities which are measured at fair value include short-term investments and warrants for common stock and, prior to the Merger, included warrants for preferred stock ("Preferred Warrants") and warrants for common stock related to the convertible promissory notes ("Convertible Promissory Note Warrants").
 All assets and liabilities recorded at fair value are revalued at each measurement period.